 The Civil Engineering Department does not support the option of pursuing a minor in Architectural Engineering, in Civil Engineering, or in Construction Management by other engineering or non-engineering majors.

 Educational and Professional Career Paths

 The construction industry is one of the largest industries in the world, based on either employment or expenditure.
 A responsible position in construction management requires the ability to apply principles from business, mathematics, science, and engineering to construction projects in a wide variety of nature, type, and scope.
 Construction managers plan, construct, maintain, and manage facilities essential to modern, civilized human life.
 Projects requiring construction management expertise include buildings, bridges, tunnels, transportation systems, and facilities utilized in various specialized industrial processes.

 Construction management graduates are prepared for advanced graduate degrees and a wide range of career paths in areas including consulting, governmental agencies, and industry.
 In addition to the traditional careers in construction management, graduates may take advantage of their strong, broad based education to pursue careers in professions such as law, business, or teaching.

 At the undergraduate level, the department offers a Bachelor of Science in Construction Management degree designed to provide the necessary foundation in business, science, mathematics, and engineering required for the management of construction projects of all sizes.
 The program will also instill an understanding of the importance of ethics, safety, professionalism, and socioeconomic concerns in resolving technical problems through synthesis, planning, and design.

-The Civil Engineering Department will seek accreditation by the Applied Science Accreditation Commission of ABET (www.abet.org) and the American Council for Construction Education (ACCE) (www.acce-hq.org).
+The Civil Engineering Department will seek accreditation by the Applied and Natural Science Accreditation Commission of ABET (www.abet.org) and the American Council for Construction Education (ACCE) (www.acce-hq.org).
 The Construction Management program is housed in the Civil Engineering Department.

 Educational Objectives of the Undergraduate Program